STEP #6: BED BUGS IN CARPET AND WALLS

 ▪ Thoroughly vacuum the floor, including all of the diatomaceous earth that you just laid down.
 When vacuuming pay particular attention to thoroughly running the vacuum over any cracks that might be between tiles or floor boards.
 If you have edging attachments for your vacuum use them here, and on any other crevices and the edges of your floor.

 HOW TO CLEAN WALL-TO-WALL CARPET

 With wall-to-wall carpet you are going to use diatomaceous earth, followed by vacuuming and carpet shampooing.

 Follow these steps:

 ▪ Spread diatomaceous earth over the carpet.
 A pesticide duster is helpful with this.
 Be sure to wear a dust mask because spreading this much diatomaceous earth around will get some airborne.
-Although diatomaceous earth is non-toxic, it is not a good idea to breathe it (or any fine particulate matter) into your lungs.
+Although diatomaceous earth is natural, it is not a good idea to breathe it (or any fine particulate matter) into your lungs.

 ▪ Thoroughly vacuum the carpet, including all the diatomaceous earth you laid down.
 Once you’re done vacuum it for a second time – it’s not necessary to reapply diatomaceous earth this time.
 Remember, you want to be very thorough because you are trying to vacuum up any bed bugs or eggs that might be hidden in the carpet.
 Even if you feel like you covered everything with your first pass through you want to go above and beyond to get rid of bed bugs.